 Coronavirus is having a significant impact on London’s transport network.
 Reduced public transport means that key workers are more likely to drive to their place of work or to visit people in the community.

 In order to help them do their important work:

 - NHS staff, social care workers

 ,and teachers, are now able to park for free in council-owned car parks and on-street parking bays.
 You can find a list of council car parks on the council’s website

 - To do this, they can register for a ‘virtual permit’ giving them special dispensation for parking by emailing firstname.lastname@example.org and titling their email KEY WORKER APPLICATION.
 They need to provide evidence of their key worker status and vehicle details.
 If accepted, they will be able to either park for free in the entire borough or in a specific controlled parking area near their place of work.

-Council leader Julian Bell said: “We are committed to supporting NHS staff, the emergency services, carers and community volunteers who are leading the fight against coronavirus in our borough.
+Council leader Julian Bell said: “We are committed to supporting NHS staff, teachers who are leading the fight against coronavirus in our borough.
 We are all incredibly proud of the work that they are doing and want to ensure that the last thing they need is anxiety caused by trying to find a safe place to park.

 Drivers who are not key workers

 All parking facilities across Ealing remain open to those who are not key workers – but they should be used only for making essential journeys, in line with the advice offered by Public Health England.